PaleovirologyLab/hi-fever/README.md

 ```

-Using the full NCBI and nr databases for the reciprocal DIAMOND search
+Using the full NCBI and nr databases for the reciprocal DIAMOND search.
+Recommended where possible but is resource intensive and will take considerably longer.
 ```
 nextflow hi-fever.nf --query_file_aa viruses.fasta --ftp_file genomes.txt --outdir hi_fever_results --full_reciprocal TRUE
 ```

-Providing a custom database (in fasta format) for the reciprocal DIAMOND search
+Providing a custom database (in fasta format) for the reciprocal DIAMOND search.
+Suitable if you have a shortlist of proteins to confirm your EVEs, however may lose information on host cross-matches.
 ```
 nextflow hi-fever.nf --query_file_aa viruses.fasta --ftp_file genomes.txt --outdir hi_fever_results --reciprocal_db reciprocal_proteins.fasta
 ```

-Providing a custom database (in dmnd format) for the reciprocal DIAMOND search
+Providing a custom database (in dmnd format) for the reciprocal DIAMOND search.
+Suitable if you have a shortlist of proteins to confirm your EVEs and have prebuilt a DIAMOND database from them.
 ```
 nextflow hi-fever.nf --query_file_aa viruses.fasta --ftp_file genomes.txt --outdir hi_fever_results --dont_build_reciprocal TRUE --reciprocal_db reciprocal_proteins.fasta
 ```